tylerjry/course_ee660_2021_fall/week_03/lab_01/report.md

 In this lab, our team create a DIV and MOD module for the LC4.
 We then designed an ALU module, which integrated the previously made LC4 division and modulo module and standard operands to complete basic ALU operations.

 ## Part A: DIV/MOD Module
 As stated above, the first part of this assignment had us create a functioning division and modulo module.
+The module takes as input two 16-bit data values (dividend and divisor) and outputs two 16-bit values (remainder and quotient)
 Written below is our Verilog code:

 ```Verilog
 `timescale 1ns / 1ps